JCGoran/pyp2req/README.md

 ```

 where you can replace `[TYPE]` with any of the optional dependencies specified (it's also additive, meaning you can specify multiple dependencies).

+Note that if you _only_ want the optional dependencies, you need to disable the build and run dependencies by adding `-b -r` to the above invocation.

 ### Listing optional dependencies